Making a Deputation

 Call (416-392-4666) or email the City Clerk in charge of Budget Committee and register to speak at the meeting.
 This may be done any time up to the day before.
 If you haven't registered in advance, it is usually still possible to request to speak at the meeting itself and your name will be added to the end of the speakers list.

 Select your preferred date and location and email email@example.com to request a time to speak.
 Include in your request the time and date and provide your full name, home address and phone.

 You can also Email your City Councillor (click for sample email).

 Whether you are speaking or writing, Councillors are interested in your personal experience.
-Let them know that arts funding increases received to date have made a difference – stories about the work you do, the new projects undertaken, the new communities reached, will all help to reinforce Budget Committee’s commitment to follow through with funding increases as planned.
+Let them know that arts funding increases received to date have made a difference – stories about the impact of the pandemic, the work you do, the projects undertaken, the new communities reached, will all help to reinforce Budget Committee’s commitment to follow through with funding increases as planned.
 Ask your Board, volunteers, audiences and supporters to email their City Councillors.
 It is important that they contact the Councillor from their home, not work, address.
 (This is because Councillors respond to voters, and you vote where you live).
 Not sure who your Councillor is?
 Find them here.

 Copy your email to Mayor Tory (firstname.lastname@example.org) and Budget Chief Gary Crawford (email@example.com)

 Want some help with wording?
 Click here. (be sure to replace the email address with your Councillor's address).

 How long is a deputation?